 CHOCOLATE: The Bittersweet Saga of Dark and Light by Mort Rosenblum.
-This international journalist has made a study of chocolate's history and tell an insightful story of chocolate's history and politics.
+This international journalist has made a study of chocolate's history and tells an insightful story of chocolate's history and politics.
 Amazon/Alibris.

 CHOCOLATE AND CONFECTIONS.
 A very well-respected chef/instructor (Peter Greweling) from a very well-repected culinary school (Culinary Institute of America) writes a thorough, technique-driven book.
 It won the IACP award.
 Amazon or Alibris.
-More great books, classes, newletters and ideas atwww.ciachef.edu
+More good books, classes, newletters and ideas at www.ciachef.edu

 THE NEW TASTE OF CHOCOLATE: A Cultural & Natural History of Cacao with Recipes by Maricel E. Presilla.
 Best info from the birthplace of chocolate, Venezuela.
 This author is an historian & chef so the perspective is unique.
 Especially good tasting advice, too.
 Amazon/Alibris

 Elaine Gonzalez is widely known in the chocolate biz as an inspiring pro & teacher - she leads tours through the Tabasco region of Mexico and knows the early legends of Quetzelcoatal, god of chocolate.
 Her chocolate centerpieces are inspiring.
 Visit her website www.elainegongalez.com to learn more.

 CHOCOLATE PASSION by Tish Boyle and Temothy Moriarty.